About

 Communications Committee (Contact Chair)

-Ensures both external and internal communications are coordinated, timely, and inclusive.
+Ensures both external and internal communications are coordinated, timely, and inclusive and creates additional value for members.

 Finance Committee (Contact Chair)